LinkTheDot/Event_Sync/README.md

 A `Tick` can be thought of as imaginary markers in time, starting at creation of the EventSync, and separated by the duration of the `Tickrate`.

-When you wait for 1 tick, EventSync will sleep it's current thread up to the next tick.
+When you wait for 1 tick, EventSync will sleep its current thread up to the next tick.
 If you were to wait for multiple ticks, EventSync sleeps up to the next tick, plus the duration of the remaining ticks to wait for.

 Another way to describe it.
 Say we had a tickrate of 10ms, and it's been 5ms since the last tick.
-If you then waited 1 tick, EventSync will sleep for 5ms which is how long until the next tick marker.
+If you then waited 1 tick, EventSync will sleep for 5ms, which is the duration until the next tick marker.